oyku-gencay/GettingAndCleaningDataCourseProject/CodeBook.md

 ## Introduction

-This code book describes tidy data set produced from raw data of **"Human Activity Recognition Using Smartphones Dataset "**
+This code book describes tidy data set produced from raw data of **"Human Activity Recognition Using Smartphones Dataset"**

 The study is carried out by: